erenkotar/MrKOTAR/README.md

 ### Hi there 👋

+I'm Eren from Turkey.
+I am currently student at Istanbul Technical University, majoring Industrial Engineering.
+I enjoy all kinds of optimization problems in general.
 <!--
 **MrKOTAR/MrKOTAR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.